Vietnam Travel Guide During and Post-Covid 19

 The phone numbers to call in case of emergency are 113 for the police, 114 for a fire and 115 for an ambulance.

-We share your passion for travel and are always here, whether you are looking for a family vacation, beach escape or are seeking adventure or contentment.
+We share your passion for travel and are always here, whether you are looking for a family vacation, a beach escape or seeking an adventure or a contentment.
 We hope that our information gives you some peace of mind and we look forward to welcoming you soon.
-Please keep in mind that information is correct at the time of 09:15 A.M, 1 Dec 2020 (GMT +7, Hanoi Time) and will be updated as soon as possible.
+Please keep in mind that information is correct at the time of 09:00 A.M, 22 Feb 2021 (GMT +7, Hanoi Time) and will be updated as soon as possible.

 Thank you for choosing Vietnam Travel!